Detecting the Figure Rotation of Dark Matter Halos with Tidal Streams: Effects of figure rotation on orbits and streams in triaxial halos

-Figure~\ref{fig:orb_forces} shows the ratios of the magnitudes of the Coriolis and centrifugal accelerations to the gravitational acceleration: $|$\vecaco/\vecag$|$ (red curve) and $|$\vecacf/\vecag$|$ (blue curve) as a function of galactocentric radius along an orbit.
-The orbit shown was evolved in an {\it OT} model, with rotation vectors as indicated by labels in each panel.
+In this section we quantify the magnitude of the centrifugal acceleration (\vecacf) and Coriolis acceleration (\vecaco) and compare them with the gravitational acceleration (\vecag) for a satellite on a Sgr-like orbit in one of the MW-like potentials described in Section~\ref{sec:method}.
+Figure~\ref{fig:orb_forces} shows the ratios of the magnitudes of the Coriolis and centrifugal accelerations to the gravitational acceleration: $|$\vecaco/\vecag$|$ (red curve) and $|$\vecacf/\vecag$|$ (blue curve) as a function of Galactocentric radius along such an orbit.
+The orbit shown was evolved in an {\it OT} model, with angular velocity vectors as indicated by labels in each panel.
 For a Sgr-like stream that lies approximately in the $x-z$-plane, rotation about the $x$ axis produces pseudo forces of similar magnitude to rotation about the $z$ axis and is not shown.
 The figures show that \vecacf\ (blue curves) is never more than $\sim 2$\% of \vecag\, and changes monotonically with radius.
-In contrast the Coriolis acceleration, changes continuously, and non-monotonically along the entire orbit (since the velocity changes along the orbit) and can be as large as $\sim 15$\% of the gravitational acceleration along this Sgr-like orbit.
-Since the Coriolis acceleration is a significant fraction of the gravitational acceleration even for $|\Omega_p| =0.3$ it should alter an orbit of a Sgr-like dwarf, and possibly also the Sgr tidal stream.
+In contrast, the Coriolis acceleration, changes non-monotonically along the entire orbit (since the velocity changes along the orbit) and can be as large as $\sim 15$\% of the gravitational acceleration along this Sgr-like orbit.
+Since the Coriolis acceleration is a significant fraction of the gravitational acceleration even for $|\Omega_p| =0.3$ it should alter an orbit of a Sgr-like dwarf, and the tidal stream generated by it.

 In the rotating frame the pseudo forces (\vecacf\, and \vecaco) alter the trajectory of an object relative to the trajectory in a static (non-rotating) potential.
-We focus here on the effects on orbits in triaxial potentials but note that orbits in other potentials (e.g. axisymmetric potentials -- oblate or prolate -- rotating about a axis other than the axis of symmetry) would also appear modified in the rotating frame relative to orbits in static potentials.
+We focus here on the effects on orbits in triaxial potentials but note that orbits in other potentials (e.g. axisymmetric potentials -- oblate or prolate) rotated about a axis perpendicular to the angular momentum axis would also be altered by the Coriolis force and appear tilted in the rotating frame relative to orbits in static potentials in exactly the same manner as described in Section~\ref{sec:orbits_triaxial} (Figs.~\ref{fig:LAT} \& \ref{fig:SAT}).

-The effects of figure rotation on the main families of orbits in triaxial potentials \mdash\, box orbits, short axis tubes, and inner and outer long axis tubes \mdash\, have been extensively described in previous works \citep{schwarzschild_82,heisler_etal_82,dezeeuw_merritt_83,udry_pfenniger_88, udry_91,deibel_etal_11,valluri_etal_16}.
-However all of these studies have been restricted to the effects of rotation about the {\em short axis} of a triaxial potential.
-We briefly summarize results that are relevant to the present study.